a-ignatov-parc/requirejs-sandbox/README.md

 		* **sandboxManager** (extended debug api) – Link to manager instance of created sandbox.

+	* **error** *Type: Function*

+		> You can specify error handler for sandbox creating process.
+If sandbox will fail to be created you'll be able to handle this situation.

+		`this` will be an api object same as in `success` handler.

 ---

 Create and returns sandbox with the specified name and params.